 2013 Honda Accord Review

-Reviewers agree the all-new Honda Accord will appeal to a broad range of midsize car shoppers with its extensive powertrain lineup and upscale interior, but the redesign doesn’t knock any reviewers’ socks off.
+Test drivers agree the 2013 Honda Accord will appeal to a broad range of midsize car shoppers with its extensive powertrain lineup and upscale interior, but the redesign doesn’t knock any reviewers’ socks off.

 - "Materials and assembly quality appear to be at or above past Honda standards and, to our eyes, it even looks better than the car it replaces.
 That Honda needs a winner in the new Accord is clear.
 After our drive, we would say it has one." -- Inside Line

 - "Substantially upgraded inside, outside and underneath, the 2013 Accord pushes all the right buttons, especially in its new high-value lower specification models." -- Left Lane News

 - "With the new Accord, Honda brings some heat, but it doesn't knock anybody down.
 The redesigned 2013 Honda Accord adds refinement and convenience, but it loses a bit of driving fun." -- Cars.com

 - "Is the new Accord any good?
 Yes, in fact, it is.
 It looks better; it drives better; it's a nicer place to spend time; it gets better fuel economy; and it does it all without offending the traditional Accord buyer.
 Accord people will love it, and the rest of us must admit it's certainly more than 10 percent better than the old one." -- Motor Trend

 Other Cars to Consider